kishaningithub/cowin-vaccine-alerter/index.md

 ## CoWin vaccine alerter

 Want to know immediately when a vaccine slot is available?
 You are in the right place.
-You just have to join one or more of the below [telegram](https://telegram.org/) groups based on your where you live 😊
+You just have to join one or more of the below [telegram](https://telegram.org/) groups based on where you live 😊

 Location                     | Telegram group